AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 The CCS811 is connected to 3,3V, GND, SDA (IO 14) and SCL (IO15).
 The WAKE-pin on the CCS811 has to be conneted to GND.
 The sensor can be screwed on the backside of the housing.

 That's all.
-The air quality is the shown in the web interface.
+The air quality is shown in the web interface.

 ![AirQuality](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/AirQuality.png)